-Bite statistics confirm that some dogs bite more frequently, though big dogs bear the burden because their bite causes much more damage.
+Dog bite statistics confirm that some dog breeds bite more frequently, though big dogs bear the burden because their bite causes much more serious dog bite injuries.

 People who get bitten by little dogs are less likely to report the incident.
 However, larger breed dogs and mixed breeds can inflict severe physical damage by sheer force of PSI (pounds by square inch or newtons).

 - Pit bulls(a class of dogs like the American Bully, American Pit Bull Terrier, American Staffordshire Terrier, American Bulldog, and Staffordshire Bull Terrier and any mixed breeds from the lineage of these dogs) are known as the most aggressive, with 64% of bites.
 It does not distinguish the breeds listed under the pity umbrella in dog bite attacks.
 PSI of 241.

 - Rottweilers have an immensely potent bite at 1,180 and 1,460 newtons of force or 328 PSI.

 - German Shepherds have a dog bite force of over 1060 newtons and a tendency to bite smaller dogs.
 PSI of 238.

 - Doberman Pinschers were in demand a few decades ago, and the last death caused by Dobby happened in 2011.
 PSI of 228 (though some suggest 600PSI)

 - Bull Mastiff, this 130-pound powerhouse dog, injured a young girl and killed a boy trying to save her.
 PSI of 556.

 - Husky dogs are working dogs, and Siberian Huskies killed 15 people in the USA from 1979 to 1998s.
 PSI of 320.